-Even if we have a lovely home – our dream home – it is still a confined space and so, in this pandemic, our access to other people is limited to whoever we see when we are out shopping, or walking.
+Even if we have a lovely home – our dream home – it is still a confined space.
+In this pandemic, our access to other people is limited to whoever we see when we are out shopping, or walking.

 For those of us who play by the rules, this experience is making us all old before our time.
-We have lost our va va voom.
+We have lost our va va voom, our joie de vivre.
 The longer this goes on, we worry that we may not get it back again.
 We also worry for our family and our friends, and for society as a whole.

-Being at home is all we have been asked to do – and all that we can do.
+Being at home is all we have been asked to do.
+It’s all that we can do.

 At home, our lives are safe.
-But, we are in a kind of limbo: waiting for change to come; for the virus to go away and for that elusive thing called ‘normal life’ to return.
-Whatever that might be.
+But, we are in a kind of limbo.
+We are waiting for change to come; for the virus to go away and for that elusive thing called ‘normal life’ to return.
+Whenever that might be.

-Watching TV recently, one scene shook me up more than the unfolding drama.
-Picture this: A man walking along the street drops into a pub to meet a friend.
+Watching TV, one scene shook me up more than the unfolding drama: A man walking along a street drops into a pub to meet a friend.

-A pub is not just about drinks and getting drunk.
-It’s a place that draws people together.
-There may be live music and dancing so the pub becomes an immersive mind and body experience.
+A pub is not just about alcoholic drinks and getting drunk.
+It’s a place that draws people together and is often a centre for live music and dancing.
+A pub is an immersive mind and body experience.
 It is much more than just a boozy ‘night out’.

 A year on from the start of Covid these simple diversions to daily life are what we miss most – and what we crave.